Code-Institute-Submissions/Where-s-Next-/README.md

 To make A local clone follow these steps...

 1. Log in to GitHub and locate the GitHub Repository
-2. Under the repository name, click"Clone or Download".
+2. Under the repository name, click "Clone or Download".
 3. Click the "Clone with HTTPS" and copy the link.
 4. Open Git Bash and change the working directory to the location where the clone will be copied to.
 5. Type "git clone" and then paste the URL and press enter. and a clone will be created.